fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 {% endhighlight %}

-But to enable using `decode_name()` over any inline array of `byte`, we have to trigger this conversion _before_ a call to it.
+But to enable using `decode_name()` over any inline array of `byte`, we have to trigger this conversion _before_ the call.
-Taking the obvious route, we augment the inline array definition with the following member:
+Taking the obvious route, we augment the inline array definition as follows:
 {% highlight csharp %}
 {% raw %}
 [InlineArray(40)]